Incubator

 That the through line of that law school experience has been ever present in the long career that followed is apparent in ways large and small.
 Just two examples serve to illustrate the point.

-• The career defining “Lassie Hypothetical” – a tongue in cheek soliloquy used in a summary judgment motion to spare the lives of Shadow and Fangor, two hybrid-wolves, targeted for extinction by their owners’ HOA – traces its origins back to Halloween of 1980, when I unintentionally “appeared” at oral argument before the Arizona Supreme Court dressed in an elephant costume.
+The career defining “Lassie Hypothetical” – a tongue in cheek soliloquy, used in a summary judgment motion, that spared the lives of Shadow and Fangor, two hybrid-wolves that an HOA had targeted for extinction – traces its origins back to Halloween of 1980, when I unintentionally “appeared” at oral argument before the Arizona Supreme Court dressed in an elephant costume.

 Yes, on the eve of my first week of law school classes, I recall dreading the prospect of relegating my heart to the trunk for the duration of law school and my legal career.